gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Two bursts of purple electricity shot out of them and struck the militia.
 They toppled over.

-Motors roaring,
-the big bot rumbled away into the darkness with its three prisoners behind it, leaving chaos in the village square.
+The big bot rumbled away into the darkness towing its cart and its three prisoners leaving chaos in the village square.
 Half of the militia lay on the ground, dazed by dizzysmoke or shocked by the crab bot's final blast.
-Shaper Leaf was gesturing feebly, but was too exhausted to make the earth obey him.
+Commander Leaf was gesturing feebly, exhausted, but the power crystals on his sonics had gone dim---it would be a day or more before they recharged.
 Scattered plates of armor and parts of broken mechanical limbs proved that the bots had paid a heavy price for their victory, but as Mama Roo wrapped Gumption and Maddy in a hug